 Rather, Jesus’ baptism signifies the “kicking off” point in His public ministry.
 He came into the world to become the bridge reconciling man with God.
 And He began by identifying with the people through water baptism, which symbolized their repentance and their need for restoration to God.

 Men were lost in sin, and needed a Savior.
-Therefore, Jesus, the sinless Son of God, would take upon himself the sins of the world at Calvary.
+Therefore, Jesus, the sinless Son of God would, at Calvary, take upon himself the sins of the world (all mankind).

 In accepting baptism, Jesus was showing the world that He had fully accepted the path which would take Him to lay down His life at Calvary for the redemption of man.
 At Calvary, “God made him who had no sin to be sin for us, so that in him we might become the righteousness of God” (2 Cor.
 5:21).